polterguy/polterguy.github.io/documentation/magic.lambda.mail/index.md

 structure.
 If you choose to retrieve messages in **[raw]** format, the message node's value will contain the raw MIME message as text.
 If you choose this path, and you later want to actually parse the message, to make it become a structured lambda object - You can use the **[mime.parse]** slot from Magic Lambda MIME.

+## Project website

+The source code for this repository can be found at [github.com/polterguy/magic.lambda.mail](https://github.com/polterguy/magic.lambda.mail), and you can provide feedback, provide bug reports, etc at the same place.

 ## Quality gates